Country(ies): South Africa , Botswana , Zimbabwe

 We provide two options for the accommodation on this Overland tour, both available on the trip.
 Each option stays in the same place each night, just using a different level of accommodation.
 On some nights both options will use the same rooms or tents - please see the itinerary for details.

 Camping: As the name suggests, the majority of your time will be spent camping.
 We include easily erected tents and camping mattresses; all you need to bring is a sleeping bag & towel (and pillow if you need one).
 Some nights spent in towns and cities may be spent in hotel or lodge rooms instead of camping - please see the itinerary for details.
-Prices are based on 2 sharing so if you are travelling as a single passenger you should expect to share a tent with another traveller of the same sex unless you pay the single room supplement.
-This will provide you with a single room during any hotel stays and a tent just for yourself.
+Prices are based on 2 sharing so if you are travelling as a single passenger you should expect to share a tent with another traveller of the same sex.
 During hotel stays, all couples will be given a private double room.
 Friends booking together will also share a room.
 Triple rooms are not generally available.

 Note - Accommodation providers are subject to change without notice.
 The properties listed are our preferred options, but sometimes due to availability or other issues with the property, we may substitute another property of similar standards.